nimblehq/js-framework-benchmark/nextjs-13/README.md

 ## Tests

-- Define the local environment variables by copying `.env.sample`:
+1. Define the local environment variables by copying `.env.sample`:

 ```
 cp .env.sample .env.test
 ```

-- Fill in all environment variables by their respective values
+2. Fill in all environment variables by their respective values

+3. Run tests:

+    ```bash
+    yarn test
+    ```

 ## License

 This project is Copyright (c) 2014 and onwards Nimble.
 It is free software and may be redistributed under the terms specified in the [LICENSE] file.